 THE DINING ROOM AT CASTLE HILL INN

-Pretend like you're escaping to a remote island when you make your way over to Castle Hill Inn.
+It's almost like you're escaping to a remote island when you make your way over to Castle Hill Inn.
 Their upscale, elegant dining room offers 180 degree views of the bay and overlooks a 42-foot high flagpole built to replicate the mast and rigging used on the 1905 Herreshoff NY-30 class sailing yachts.
-In sum, you feel like you're dining on an exclusive ship.
+Essentially, you feel like you're dining on an exclusive ship.

 CLARKE COOKE HOUSE